woprd/ctfs/adfcsa/csc2024/bitbybit/README.md

 ### Step 1: Initial Analysis

-Normally I would jump straight to Python and the `scapy` package to explore packets as I have an old-timer's aversion to clicking on things in GUIs (back in my day it was all unix and ytalk and pine-mail).
+Normally I would jump straight to Python and the `scapy` package to explore packets as I have an old-timer's aversion to clicking on things in GUIs (vim ftw amirite).

-A teammate was wireshark-savvy and kindly schooled the boomer.
+A teammate was wireshark-savvy and kindly schooled me.
 So we opened the `data.pcap` file in Wireshark.

 After first checking `Statistics > Conversations` with no joy, a cursory scroll through the traffic saw something odd in a DNS packet in light blue here: